 But what if you wanted to take your photos to the next level.
 Maybe get better results than the average smartphone user?
 What if you need to print the photo?
 Or edit the shot in post-production?
 Or what if you want to take pictures of something more specific like wildlife?

-I am gonna give you 3 great reasons why the classic cameras are still worth buying 📸
+I am gonna give you 3 great reasons why the classic cameras are still worth purchasing ?.

-What’s the better choice DSLR or camera phone? – contents:
+DSLR or camera phone?
+What is a better choice? – contents:

 iPhone 11 vs. Pro DSLR Camera – image comparison